 2. Inventory all the software in use

 The inventory can be done manually or automatically through Asset Management software.
 In this sense, InvGate Asset Management provides you with a quick and easy unified view of your entire asset inventory, including their details and status.
-Plus, by installing InvGate’s Agent on your computers, it will also report all their data to your instance (including all the installed software) and notify you when something is wrong.
+Plus, by installing InvGate’s Agent on your computers, it will also report all their data to your instance (including all the installed software), notify you when something is wrong, and help streamline patch scanning to uncover potential security gaps.

 3. Delineate your Patch Management policy